Skip to main content

 High(80%)

 This is a superb example of a 1920s Parisian theatre poster, notable for its synthesis of a Fauvist figural style with bold Art Deco typography.
-The design, after a work by the celebrated artist Kees van Dongen, captures the intense, spiritual portrayal of Joan of Arc by the actress Ludmilla Pitoëff.
+The design, after a work by the artist Kees van Dongen, captures the intense, spiritual portrayal of Joan of Arc by the actress Ludmilla Pitoëff.
 The artist uses a strikingly limited palette—primarily a vibrant blue with sparse magenta accents—to render Pitoëff's face, focusing on her famously large, expressive eyes.
 This is not just an advertisement, but a significant work of graphic art from the height of the 'Années folles'.

 Where This Object Echoes